Courtesy Emily Cook Harris

-As fun as it sounds to dress up, delight children, and work at the “Happiest Place on Earth,” Harris is quick to point out that this internship was still a job and, in fact, very hard work.
+As fun as it sounds to dress up, delight children, and work at the “Happiest Place on Earth,” Harris is quick to point out that this internship was still a job and, in fact, very hard work, along with these other secrets Disney employees won’t tell you.
 “It required a lot of energy, thinking on your feet, and being present with each guest.”

 Was it worth it?
 “Driving to work and passing underneath the Magic Kingdom sign every morning was one of those ‘I can’t believe I get paid to do this’, experiences that I will cherish forever,” Harris says.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.